 Ever wonder why we get different results when we search for the same thing?
 I don’t think it is a glass half empty/half full thing.

-Here is a look at a few recent piercings I performed during an exhibition for colleagues in New England.
-I really enjoy sharing ideas and techniques with my peers.
+Here is a glimpse of a few piercings I performed during an exhibition for colleagues in New England.
+I enjoy sharing ideas and techniques with my peers.
 Let me know what you think.

 My goal is an atraumatic aseptic technique: Primum non nocere

-All of these piercings were performed without clamps using the STATIM 2000 autoclave, sterilized single use equipment, sterile nitrile gloves, and the titanium jewelry was anodized with the SMT Micro anodizer.
+All of these piercings were performed without clamps using the STATIM 2000 autoclave, sterilized single use equipment, sterile nitrile gloves, and the titanium jewelry was anodized with the Reactive Metals Micro anodizer.